forkdelta/backend-replacement/README.md

 1. Clone the repo (git clone https://github.com/forkdelta/backend-replacement.git)
 2. Navigate to the root of the working copy, where the README file is.
 3. Rename/copy `default.env` file to `.env` in root
-4. Build a Docker image containing our backend code: docker-compose build contract_observer
+4. Build a Docker image containing our backend code: `docker-compose build contract_observer`
-5. Create the database and migrate it to the latest schema: docker-compose run contract_observer alembic upgrade head
+5. Create the database and migrate it to the latest schema: `docker-compose run contract_observer alembic upgrade head`
-6. Run the backend systems: docker-compose up.
+6. Run the backend systems: `docker-compose up`.
 You can shut everything down with Ctrl+C at any time.

 Tips:
 * There are multiple containers running our backend code: contract_observer, etherdelta_observer, websocket_server